In this blog post, we will discuss what chronic fatigue syndrome is, its symptoms, and how to service-connect your chronic fatigue syndrome.

 - About the Author

 Take advantage of a FREE VA Claim Discovery Call with an experienced Team Member.
 Learn what you’ve been missing so you can FINALLY get the disability rating and compensation you’ve earned for your service.

 Chronic fatigue syndrome is a complex, multisymptom, debilitating illness characterized by physical and mental manifestations.
 It is a unique condition that simply cannot be justified under any prevailing medical condition.
 The condition can be even more difficult to manage if you are a veteran.
 The fatigue is often accompanied by other severe symptoms such as insomnia, muscle pain, and brain fog.

-Veterans with chronic fatigue syndrome may be eligible for benefits from the Department of Veterans Affairs.
+Veterans with chronic fatigue syndrome may be eligible for VA benefits.
 These VA disability benefits can help veterans cope with the effects of this condition.

 Although the exact cause of this illness is unknown, it is believed to be triggered by a combination of factors such as infections, mental stress, and hormonal imbalances.

 What Are Common Symptoms Of Chronic Fatigue Syndrome?

 CFS, also sometimes called myalgic encephalomyelitis (ME), is a serious chronic illness that can cause extreme tiredness.
 Individuals suffering from CFS may feel so tired that they can’t do simple everyday tasks.
 The fatigue associated with CFS can grow to become only worse with mental health conditions or physical struggles.
 At the same time, it is not known to improve with rest.

 In addition to weakness and fatigue, individuals who suffer from CFS often have other symptoms, such as cognitive impairments, sleep problems, headaches, and joint pain.
 Some people also experience problems with memory and concentration.